Hampton, Queensland: Education

 There are no schools in Hampton.
-The nearest government primary schools are Geham State School in Geham to the south-west and Murphys Creek State School in Murphys Creek to the south.
-The nearest government secondary schools are Crows Nest State School (to Year 10) in Crows Nest to the north and Highfields State Secondary College (to Year 12) in Highfields, Toowoomba, to the south-west.
+The nearest government primary schools are Geham State School in Geham to the south-west and Murphy's Creek State School in Murphys Creek to the south.
+The nearest government secondary schools are Crow's Nest State School (to Year 10) in Crows Nest to the north and Highfields State Secondary College (to Year 12) in Highfields, Toowoomba, to the south-west.

 Attractions

 Hampton is known for the antique shop and gift stores as well as local produce, including citrus and avocados grown on the many farms located around the district.
 The Hampton Information Centre is located on the New England Highway at the junction of the Esk–Hampton Road.
 The road provides access to Ravensbourne National Park and connects Hampton to Esk.
 Ravensbourne National Park features short bushwalking tracks, a scenic lookout and picnic facilities.
 In May the park surrounding the Visitor Information Center plays host to the Hampton High Country Food and Art Festival.
 The festival gives local producers from all over the Darling Downs a chance to showcase their produce.